 Santa Ana Water Board staff also held public workshops to solicit input from all interested parties.
 The first workshop was held on February 4, 2022, to inform the Santa Ana Region’s Board members of the Staff Working Proposal and hear comments from the public.
 Other workshops and listening sessions were held on August 2, 2022, May 10, 2023, May 16, 2023, May 17, 2023, and May 18, 2023.

-Following issuance of a draft Order on February X, 2024 and during the 60-day written public comment period, the Santa Ana Water Board held a public workshop on , 2024 to solicit additional input from all interested parties.
+Following issuance of a draft Order on March 1, 2024 and during the 120-day written public comment period, the Santa Ana Water Board held a public workshop on September 13, 2024 to solicit additional input from all interested parties.

+Regarding Claremont and Pomona.
+Santa Ana Water Board staff with the Permittee representatives on May 24, 2018 at the Pomona City Hall and a second meeting was held via videoconference on February 2, 2023.
+On August 6, 2024, Santa Ana Water Board staff hosted a booth at the Pomona National Night Out event.
+On March 29, 2025, Santa Ana Water Board staff hosted a booth at the Native Plant Festival at the California Botanic Garden in Claremont.
+At these events, staff distributed flyers that encouraged the public to provide feedback on the future Permit requirements related to Claremont and Pomona and sign up for the mailing list.

 Outreach and AB 2108

 Effective January 1, 2023, Assembly Bill (AB) 2108 added sections 189.7 and 13149.2 to the California Water Code.
 Water Code section 189.7 requires the Water Boards to conduct equitable, culturally relevant outreach when considering proposed discharges of waste that may have disproportionate impacts on water quality in disadvantaged communities or tribal communities.
 Water Code section 13149.2(c) requires that when the Water Boards issue or re-issue regional or statewide WDRs, they make a concise, programmatic finding on potential environmental justice, tribal impact, and racial equity considerations related to the issuance, particularly on any anticipated water quality impacts to those communities and measures available to address them.
 For reissuances, the finding may be limited to considerations related to any changes to the requirements of the prior WDRs.
 The finding is based on readily available information identified by staff or raised during the public review process.